-Jesuit High School of New Orleans, established by the Fathers of the Society of Jesus (the Jesuits) in 1847, is a non-profit, Catholic, college-preparatory school for boys in grades 8-12 that serves students of all religious faiths.
-It is located in Mid City New Orleans on Carrollton Avenue between Palmyra and Banks Streets.
+Jesuit High School is a non-profit, Catholic, college-preparatory school for boys in grades 8-12 that serves students of all religious faiths.
+It is located in Mid-City New Orleans on Carrollton Avenue between Palmyra and Banks Streets.

 The Jesuit approach to education is based on nearly five hundred years of excellence, originated by St. Ignatius Loyola, who founded the Society of Jesus (“the Jesuits”) in 1540.
 It begins with a deep respect for students and their potential, a principle the Jesuits call cura personalis.
 The Jesuit faculty challenges students to strive for personal excellence in all aspects of life — intellectual, emotional, moral, and physical.
 That principle, called magis, accounts for the rigor of intellectual exchange and the varied challenges Blue Jays experience at Jesuit, and in the world beyond.